 Eye and ear

 If I had to give just one rule to help improve your writing it would be this.
 Read aloud what you have written.
 Jonathan Bennett reports that Ryle once said to him “What doesn’t read well to the ear doesn’t read well to the eye”.
 And I endorse that emphatically.

 Imagine an audience, and read out a few of your completed paragraphs (yes, aloud, and trying to put some real life into the performance).
 If you can’t do this with conviction, you will know that something is wrong with the writing.
 If your tongue stumbles over laborious sentences, or if a sentence sounds ugly or flat or tedious when read out, then it needs revision.
 If the passage from one sentence to the next is jerky or unnatural, if a paragraph lacks shape and rhythm, then (again) revision is needed.

 I can’t stress enough the effectiveness of this “read aloud” test.
-Even better, if you can bear it, is to get someone else to read your prose aloud to you (and you are not allowed to follow on paper while you listen).
-If your reader finds it difficult to give shape to the sentences and to the paragraphs, if your reader stumbles when trying to your prose read aloud, then why suppose she will do any better when trying to read the same passage quietly to herself?
+Even better, if you can bear it, is to get another philosophy student to read your prose aloud to you (and you are not allowed to follow on paper while you listen).
+If your reader finds it difficult to give shape to the sentences and to the paragraphs, if your reader stumbles when trying to read your prose aloud, then why suppose they will do any better when trying to read the same passage quietly to themself?
 If your writing sounds ugly or banal or repetitious or unclear when you have to listen to it (and you at least have the benefit of knowing what is supposed to be going on), then it is going to seem at least as bad to everyone else.